Fluctuation diagnostic of the nodal/antinodal dichotomy in the Hubbard model at weak coupling: a parquet dual fermion approach: Introduction

 In this work, we proceed along the second route in the spirit of the {\sl fluctuation diagnostic} method for the self-energy~\cite{Gunnarsson15,Gunnarsson16,Gunnarsson18,Arzhang20} which provides substantial information about the feedback of collective bosonic fluctuations on the fermions.
 We use this idea to determine the origin of the nodal/antinodal dichotomy of the self-energy.
 We arrive at the conclusion that {\sl in}commensurate spin fluctuations precipitate the dichotomy, whereas commensurate spin fluctuations with the exact nesting vector $(\pi,\pi)$ lead to the same feedback on nodal and antinodal fermions.

-Ref.~\cite{Schaefer20} also provides a detailed comparison of the DiagMC with a variety of approximate techniques, some of which capture qualitatively the pseudogap formation, for example, the two-particle self-consistent approach~\cite{Vilk97}, the ladder dynamical vertex approximation, and the ladder dual fermion approach (LDFA,~\cite{Rubtsov08,Hafermann09}).
+The authors of Ref.~\cite{Schaefer20} also provide a detailed comparison of the DiagMC with a variety of approximate techniques, some of which capture qualitatively the pseudogap formation, for example, the two-particle self-consistent approach~\cite{Vilk97}, the ladder dynamical vertex approximation, and the ladder dual fermion approach (LDFA,~\cite{Rubtsov08,Hafermann09}).
 On the other hand, the quantitative deviations of these methods from DiagMC with respect to crossover temperatures and/or magnitude of the self-energy are sizable.

 In fact, it is a common conception that spin fluctuations are dominant at half-filling and that, hence, the ladder approximations should be sufficient because the interplay between various fluctuation channels can be neglected.
 However, this argument is not very conclusive because in a more complete theory of vertex corrections the strong spin fluctuations renormalize not only other one- and two-particle correlations, but also themselves, via their feedback on the kernel of the Bethe-Salpeter equation.
 This feedback is neglected in the ladder approximations and we show here that the more complete parquet summation of vertex diagrams~\cite{Dominicis64,Dominicis64-2} applied to dual fermions~\cite{Astretsov19,Astleithner20} improves the quantitative agreement with DiagMC.
 The good agreement with the numerically exact reference result indicates that all relevant vertex corrections, also beyond the ladder approximation, are taken into account in our approach.
 Indeed, we observe a nodal/antinodal dichotomy of the fermion-spinboson coupling, an effect which can not be captured by the ladder approximation.